Wait - you can vaporize dry herbs!

 Judging by the initial response, a LOT of people!
 It’s stylish, effective, and ahead of the pack.
 My only complaint is the non-removable cup.
 Everything else is incredibly well thought out and executed.
 Even the iPhone app workaround gets it done better than what other manufacturers have come up with.
 Honestly, if the price doesn’t discourage you, go for it.
 It’s almost perfect.

 The Peak Pro sits at the top of the price pyramid, so it’s not budget friendly by any means.
 It also takes longer to heat up than other e-rigs.
 It’s not slow, but for those that need to quickly medicate to avoid suffering, the 20 second heat up time can feel long.
 Clean freaks might struggle with the non-removable ceramic cup.
 Although it lacks some of the features of the Peak Pro, the XVAPE Vista Mini 2 heats up in just a few seconds, is a fraction of the price, and cleans up easily.

 The Puffco Peak Pro has us excited.
 When the original Peak released, we only sold dry herb vaporizers, and we didn’t like the $400 price point.
-Earlier this year, we added the Puffco Plus to our catalog, and then the Peak after the price dropped to a more reasonable $300.
-This time around, we’ll be there from the beginning with the Peak Pro.
+Later, we added the Puffco Plus to our catalog, and then the Peak after the price dropped to a more reasonable $300.
 The price makes more sense now, with all the needed improvements and the full-featured smartphone app.